ua-snap/nws-drought/README.md

 ## Set Up

 ### Python Environment

-W
-e'll use `conda` as the umbrella environment for Python.
+We'll use `conda` as the umbrella environment for Python.
 To create the Python environment for the first time, run the following command after cloning this repository:

 ```
 cd /path/to/this/repository
 conda env create -f environment.yml
 conda activate drought-indicators
 ```

-Finally, add the project directory to the `PYTHONPATH`, i.e. `export PYTHONPATH=$PYTHONPATH:$(pwd)`

 ### Climate Data Store (CDS) API Credentials